keu/docs/learn/marquez.md

     AIRFLOW__LINEAGE__BACKEND=openlineage.lineage_backend.OpenLineageBackend
     ```

-    These variables allow Airflow to connect with the OpenLineage API and send your lineage data to Marquez.
+    These variables allow Airflow to connect with the OpenLineage API and send your lineage metadata to Marquez.

     By default, Marquez uses port 5000 when you run it using Docker.
 If you are using a different OpenLineage front end instead of Marquez, or you are running Marquez remotely, you can modify the `OPENLINEAGE_URL` as needed.